AI in Roofing: Practical Applications Colorado Contractors Should Know About

 The Colorado Roofing Association recognizes that AI is a topic members are asking about and encountering in the marketplace.
 Our role is to provide a forum for information sharing, not to advocate for or against specific technologies.

-At monthly meetings and regional events, contractors compare notes on what's working in their businesses and what isn't.
-These peer-to-peer conversations offer insights that come from actual field experience rather than marketing materials.
+At meetings and regional events, contractors compare notes on what's working in their businesses and what isn't.
 Members who are curious about AI can connect with other members who have implemented specific tools and hear firsthand about the results.

 The association also monitors regulatory developments that could affect technology use in roofing.
 Drone regulations, insurance requirements for AI-generated estimates, and data privacy rules continue evolving.
 CRA keeps members informed about compliance requirements as they develop.